GoogleCloudPlatform/nodejs-docs-samples/cloud-sql/postgres/knex/README.md

 ### Testing the application

-2. Next, install the Node.js packages necessary to run the app locally by running the following command:
+1. Next, install the Node.js packages necessary to run the app locally by running the following command:

     ```
     npm install
     ```

-3. Run `createTable.js` to create the database table the app requires and to ensure that the database is properly configured.
-With the Cloud SQL proxy running, run the following command to create the sample app's table in your Cloud SQL PostgreSQL database:

-    ```
-    node createTable.js $DB_USER $DB_PW $DB_NAME $CLOUD_SQL_CONNECTION_NAME
-    ```

-4. Run the sample app locally with the following command:
+2. Run the sample app locally with the following command:

     ```
     npm start